sketchplugins/plugin-directory/README.md

 - [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
 Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers
 - [Sketch Guides](https://github.com/pratikjshah/sketch-guides), by Pratik Shah: Quickly generate Guides for a selected element in Sketch
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
-- [Stark](http://www.getstark.co), by Michael Fouquet, Cat Noone, Benedikt Lehnert: Ensure your design is accessible and high contrast for every type of color blindness.
-- [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Sketch.app plugin to merge symbols with the same name.
 - [Sketch Minimap](https://github.com/abynim/sketch-minimap), by Aby Nimbalkar: Navigate large pages with ease
 - [Sketch Map](https://github.com/she1991/Sketch-Map), by Akash Shetye: Get a bird's eye views of your prototype flows.
 - [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
 - [Sketch Selective Upload](https://github.com/abynim/sketch-selective-upload), by Aby Nimbalkar: Exclude Artboards and Pages when uploading your Document to Sketch Cloud
 - [Sketch Artboard Notes](https://github.com/abynim/sketch-artboard-notes), by Aby Nimbalkar: A minimal plugin to add notes to artboards in Sketch
 - [Sketch Translation](https://github.com/hoai265/language-sketch-plugin), by Hoai Nguyen: A Sketch plugin for easy multi-language design
+- [Phrase Sketch Plugin](https://phrase.com/sketch), by Phrase: Sync your design content from Sketch with Phrase
 - [Format Symbol Names](https://github.com/perrysmotors/format-symbol-names), by Giles Perry: A Sketch plugin to nicely format the names of all artboards or symbol masters on the current page
 - [Symbol Instance Locator](https://github.com/sonburn/symbol-instance-locator), by Jason Burns: Locate all instances of a selected symbol or instance.
 - [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.
+- [Auto PDF Exporter nSlicer](https://github.com/Atim33/autopdfexporter-sketch-plugin/), by KhY: A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf.
 - [Google Sheets Content Sync](https://github.com/dwilliames/google-sheets-content-sync-sketch-plugin), by David Williames: Edit and collaborate on your content in Google Sheets, then sync in back to your sketch files.
 - [Attention Insight](https://github.com/attentioninsight/attention-insight-sketch-plugin), by Attention Insight: Generate attention heatmaps and instantly know where users look when engaging with your designs
 - [Paxos Raft](https://github.com/paxos-raft/paxos-raft#readme), by Prateek Rastogi: Generate React & React Native Apps.
+- [Elevation Shadows](https://github.com/YitingLiu/Elevation-Shadows), by Yiting Liu: A Sketch Plugin to apply consistent Elevation Shadows
 - [Magic Mirror](http://magicmirror.design), by James Tang: Perspective Transformation for Sketch Artboards
 - [Storyboard Export](https://github.com/cranksoftwaredev/SketchPlugins), by Crank Software Inc.: Export Sketch based designs to be used within Crank Software's Storyboard Suite
 - [Miro Plugin for Sketch](https://github.com/RealtimeBoard/sketch_plugin), by Miro (formerly RealtimeBoard): Add, share and discuss your Sketch artboards with the team in Miro (formerly RealtimeBoard).
 The plugin allow to sync the artboards with the boards in one click
 - [Viewfinder Sketchplugin](https://github.com/ahmedmigo/viewfinder-sketchplugin), by Ahmed Genaidy: Easy access anywhere in you project file
+- [Name My Color](https://github.com/carlosflrg/name-my-color), by Carlos Flores: Give your colors unique names.
+Generates labels for the Color Name, Hexcode and changes the name of the selected layer.
 - [Roller by Toybox](https://github.com/toyboxsystems/roller), by Jono Kolnik: Roller is the first Linter for Designers.
 It works just like spell-check but within your Sketch files.
-- [Name My Color](https://github.com/carlosflrg/name-my-color), by Carlos Flores: Give your colors unique names.
-Generates labels for the Color Name, Hexcode and changes the name of the selected layer.
 - [Sketch Measure](https://github.com/utom/sketch-measure), by utom: Make it a fun to create spec for developers and teammates!
 Automatically generating html page with one click, inspect all the design details including CSS Styles on it offline.
 - [LaTeX Sketch Plugin](https://github.com/heytitle/latex-sketch-plugin), by heytitle: This plugin brings LaTeX functionalities to Sketch, and allows us to directly write mathematical formulas
 - [Vectary 3d](https://www.vectary.com/sketch/), by Vectary: Place your Sketch design into a predefined 3D mockup or your custom 3D element.
 Set your desired perspective in 3D and place the result into the scene with one click.